DerDampfHans/chat-viewer/README.md

 # Chat-Viewer

 A web frontend, that renders chat protocols in JSON format created with [chat-downloader](https://github.com/xenova/chat-downloader).
+The application is completely running on client side.
+Feel free to play with it at <https://derdampfhans.github.io/chat-viewer/>.